Kim Woo-seok (singer): 2023–present: Departure from Up10tion, label change and continued solo career and acting activities

 In February 2023, it was confirmed that Kim would release his fourth EP Blank Page in March, but was moved to April.
 On February 28, it was announced that Kim would be leaving Up10tion.
 On April 3, Kim released his 4th mini album Blank Page, with "Dawn" as the title track.
 On April 14, Kim took on the role of Baek Woo-hyun, the main character in the healing romance drama, Finland Papa.

 In May 2023, Kim embarks on his Asia Fancon tour, The Siren.
 On June 17, Kim performed as one of the acts at the 2023 Seen Festival in Hoi An, Vietnam.
 On June 23, Kim successfully ended his Fancon tour with a spectacular finale in Bangkok, Thailand.
 The concert was held in 5 Asian countries, starting in Seoul, followed by Kuala Lumpur, Malaysia, Tokyo, Japan, Taipei, Taiwan, and Bangkok, Thailand.
 Just like the name of his concert, The Siren, Kim completely mesmerized fans all over the world with his unique charm.
 On December 4, Kim starred in LG U+'s Night Has Come, in which he was Nominated Best New Actor at the 3rd Blue Dragon Series Awards.

 On March 5, 2024, Kim's exclusive contract with TOP Media expired and confirmed has signed an exclusive contract with Blitzway Studios (Note: Blitzway changed its name to Blitzway Studios on March 29, 2024.) on the same day.
 BLITZWAY had a merger acquisition with H& Entertainment last year, home of Ju Ji-hoon, Woo Do-hwan and more.
 On May 27, Kim's agency Blitzway Studios announced his Japan Fancon "AWAKEN" along with a poster, he visited major cities Tokyo and Osaka.
 On July 25, Kim had confirmed to appear in the series Social Savvy Class 101.
 On November 13, Kim has released a tribute song to fans for all their support over the years.
 "In The End" lyrics written by himself and was first revealed at his "October, the twenty-seventh afternoon" fan meeting back in October, before beginning his mandatory military service.

 Personal life

 Military service

 On September 27, 2024, Blitzway Studios announced that Kim had started the enlistment process to carry out his mandatory military service and would begin his service in the army as an active duty soldier on November 4.

 On November 19, 2024, it was reported that Kim had been appointed Company commander of the trainees at Nonsan Training Center.
 After completing his training, he serves at the Military Band and Honor Guard of the Army Personnel Command in Gyeryongdae.
+He was officially discharged on May 3, 2026.

+Relationship

+On October 25, 2024, it was revealed that Kim is dating actress Kang Na-eon.
+They became a couple after the filming of Social Savvy Class 101 ended.